jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca16
+id: 5d8a4cfbe6b6180ed9a1ca17
-title: Part 57
+title: Part 58
 challengeType: 0
-dashedName: part-57
+dashedName: part-58
 ---

 # --description--

-Appropriately set the `x` values for `instagramLine` like you did for the other two lines.
+Appropriately set the `y` values for `instagramLine` like you did for the other two lines.
+Use the Instagram followers data this time.

 # --hints--